Pirna: Industrial revolution, Imperial Germany and the Weimar Republic

-National Socialism and Second World War
+Nazi Germany and World War II

 From early 1940 until end of June 1942, a part of the large mental asylum within Sonnenstein Castle was converted into a euthanasia killing center: the Sonnenstein Nazi Death Institute.
 It was a testing ground for initial development of certain methods, later generally adopted and refined for usage associated with the Final Solution.
 A gas chamber and crematorium were installed in the cellar of the former men's sanitary (building C 16).
 A high brick-wall on two sides of the complex shielded it from outside view.
 Four buildings were located inside this brick-wall shielding.
 They were used as offices, living rooms for the personnel, etc. Sleeping quarters for the men responsible for incinerating the bodies were provided in the attic of building C 16.
 It is possible that other sections of the buildings were also used by Action T4.

 From end of June 1940 until September 1942, approximately 15,000 persons were killed in the scope of the mass murder by involuntary euthanasia program and the Sonderbehandlung Action 14f13.
 The personnel list consisted of about 100 persons.
 One third of them were reassigned to the extermination camps in occupied Poland, because of their recent experiences in deception, killing, gassing and incinerating of people.
 There, they were trained by the detachments responsible for organized killing in camps like Treblinka.

 These killings ceased after pressure was exerted on the authorities by the local population.
 During August and September 1942, the Sonnenstein killing center was closed and incriminating installations such as gas chamber installations and crematorium ovens dismantled.
 After October 1942, the buildings were used as a military hospital.

-This part of the town's history was largely unrecognized in Germany until 1989, but after the regime change which was happening during this period, efforts to remember these catastrophic events began.
-In June 2000 a permanent exhibition opened, and today a small plaque at the base of Sonnenstein Castle together with the Sonnenstein Memorial provide remembrance.
+This part of the town's history was largely unrecognized in Germany until 1989; however, after the regime change which was happening during this period, efforts to remember these catastrophic events began.
+In June 2000, a permanent exhibition opened, and today a small plaque at the base of Sonnenstein Castle together with the Sonnenstein Memorial provide remembrance.

-At the end of the war several air raids took place mainly targeting the railway station in Pirna and the Děčín–Dresden Railway.
+At the end of the war, several air raids took place mainly targeting the railway station in Pirna and the Děčín–Dresden Railway.
 The air raid on April 19, 1945, destroyed all railway tracks and also the bridge over the Elbe.
-Thought there were only strategic targets most of the over 200 dead were civilians.
+Though there were only strategic targets most of the over 200 dead were civilians.

-During the GDR and Socialism
+During the GDR

 During the existence of the GDR and its economic model, a so-called planned economy, people mostly worked in publicly owned enterprises: